Norlunn/BiosToUefi/README.md

   - Hyper-V PowerShell module installed (for New-VHD command)
   - At least 6 free drive letters
   - Enough free space to host temporary files under the conversion.
 Temp files will be located in the script folder.
+  - qemu-img folder is required to be in script folder if using VMDK format

 # Command
 ```Powershell